 It is also important to remember that doctors who work in digital health are mostly valued for their domain expertise in healthcare and only need a cursory familiarity with some of that technical expertise.
 They often provide guidance, review business processes and user acceptance criteria, or lead sales efforts or change management.

 “You necessarily have to do what I did and what others do, which is to understand yourself well enough to recognise the gap in your knowledge and then find a way to fill that gap.” – Dr Grant Phelps, Director of Rural Workforce Agency Victoria & Associate Professor of Clinical Leadership, Deakin University.

 Interested in exploring a divergent career in digital health?

 We have regular discussions with digital health leaders and healthcare innovators about what the future might hold and what roles clinicians will play.

-To learn more about digital health job opportunities or to identify training courses within the medical technology and innovation sector, please get in touch with Carole today.
+To learn more about digital health job opportunities or to identify training courses within the medical technology and innovation sector, please get in touch with Melissa today.
 If you would like to learn more about our recent research, download your FREE copy here.